danielbsimpson/Traveling-Salesman/README.md

 # Traveling Salesman

-This coursework considers a simplified version of the travelling salesman problem.
+This a simplified version of the travelling salesman problem.

-## Purposes of this assignment
+## Purpose:

 - To get skills for solving more complex problems with programs.
-- To make you consider different search algorithms and data structures.
+- To consider different search algorithms and data structures.
 - To give you more practice with writing tests.
 - To gain experience with *Test-Driven-Development* (TDD).

-## General idea of the assignment
+## General idea

 Suppose there are a number of "cities", as in shown in Figure 1: